caseconsulting/vue-expense-app/src/components/charts/README.md

 Now you're ready to create a chart.

-- Start by creating a component in customCharts to serve as the main chart component.
+- Start by creating a component in custom-charts to serve as the main chart component.
 Set this up as normal with template and scripts.
 - You'll probably need `import { storeIsPopulated } from '@/utils/utils';` to wait until loading the data.
 - In a `mounted` hook, use a structure like:
   ```javascript